Walter Payton NFL Man of the year

 The Walter Payton NFL Man of the Year Award recognizes an NFL player for his excellence on and off the field.
 The award was established in 1970.
 It was renamed in 1999 after the late Hall of Fame Chicago Bears running back, Walter Payton.
 Each team nominates one player who has had a significant positive impact on his community.

-The winner will be announced during NFL Honors, a two-hour primetime special airing nationally on Feb.
-6, the night before Super Bowl 50, from 9-11 p.m.
-ET on CBS.
+The winner will be announced in Houston at NFL Honors, a two-hour primetime awards special to air nationally on February 4, the night before Super Bowl LI, from 8-10 p.m.
+(ET and PT) on FOX.

 National Football League Players Incorporated